without Internet Explorer,

 The drums and vocals play much more subtle roles on Diktatura than the guitars do, but that's not to imply that they're of lesser quality than the guitars, or that their performance is in any way unsatisfactory.
 The drums are entirely programmed and play cold, mechanical and heavily militarized beats in some form or another.
 Because the guitars serve as a monolithic force of rhythm by themselves, similar to how Sunn O))) operate, the drum machine's sense of rhythm is pretty secondary to the music and so they're given a bit more freedom to roam around the soundscape than they might have in a more conventional black metal band.
 Basically every cymbal sample is used as a crash, and they're rather distant from all the other drum sounds in the mix: they rest on the far edges of the mix, while the snares hug the center-left and the near-inaudible double-bass pedals blast away with a subtle but ever-present ticking underneath the rest of the music's layers.
 Because of this isolation and because of the lack of emphasis on the kick drum, the cymbals almost serve the purpose of a snare in the music because they're often the only accent on N.K.V.D.'s downbeats and aren't particularly focused on consistently spanning an entire measure.
 Meanwhile, the actual snare samples are usually busy adding precise, eccentric accents in the fashion of a military drill's percussionist.
 These vary pretty wildly within the music, ranging from full-on blast beats in the undercurrents of the music to almost breakdown-like sections where the cymbals and kick drums disappear entirely, and the snare is left to hammer away at precise triplet patterns that herald in the album's next riff as if it were directing the entrance of a battalion of troops.
 Aside from that, coldly calculated tom fills sometimes make an appearance, seemingly bleeding across the ends of measures in a messy but deceptively technical fashion.
 In short: N.K.V.D.'s drums were made for this, with every single beat made to seemingly complement the work of the guitars.

 N.K.V.D.'s vocal work is a rather unique point, since it's essentially an equal mix of recorded black metal vocals and sampled dialogue.
 N.K.V.D. seem to have recruited two session vocalists for the work here (possibly three?
 My copy of the album doesn't accredit the vocals on "Kadyrovski Klan" to any person in particular, so I can't eliminate that as a possibility), but they each possess a strikingly similar approach.
 To call them "shrieks" or "screams" would be an understatement - both vocalists' timbres carry so much force within the music that they would be better described as outright roars, ever-so-slightly muffled and tinged with echo, but still carving into the sonic space like a defined blast of static.
 Their presence in the music is surprisingly passive, which is intriguing as it seemingly eliminates the feeling of an active vocalist within the music and evokes more resemblance to a pre-recorded message, projected over megaphones and subjected to a tyrannized populace.
 Black metal's answer to Big Brother, one might reasonably deem it.
-Meanwhile, four of the five songs also contain intermittent samples of dialogue, in what is presumably Russian.
-I'm not exactly huge on the general concept of samples in music, but the band make it work here due to how passionately and wholly they embrace the sounds of dictatorship in the rest of their music.
-The tones of voice for the samples begin as calm, objective, and cold speech (in "Ch.R.I" and "Kadyrovski Klan") but seem to gain conviction near the middle of the album, with the second half of "Die blinde wissenschaft" seeing the appearance of a loud, charismatic voice which was built to lead a nation.
+Meanwhile, four of the five songs also contain intermittent samples of dialogue from famous dictators, recited in their native languages of Russian, German, and presumably also Serbian and Chechen.
+I'm not exactly huge on the general concept of samples in music, but the band make it work here due to how passionately and wholly they embrace the concepts of dictatorship in the rest of their music.
+The tones of voice for the samples begin as calm, objective, and cold speech (in "Ch.R.I" and "Kadyrovski Klan") but seem to gain conviction near the middle of the album, with the second half of "Die blinde Wissenschaft" seeing the appearance of a loud, charismatic voice which was built to lead a nation.
 The six-and-a-half-minute outro "Sloboda" takes this concept even further, and is solely dominated by a similarly fervent voice which is occasionally rewarded to the response of enthralled crowds, inspired by its bellowed propaganda.

 I understand this has been a lot of description for an EP with only four actual songs ("Ch.R.I" is a brief intro) that embrace a formula which is so simple in appearance, but I really want to make it clear how astonishingly Diktatura executes its goals.
 I wouldn't have any qualms in saying that this is the best black metal EP of all time - there is not a single second here which does not contribute to the overall theme, not a moment or melody out of place, not a single thing which needs to be changed; and the reason for that is because N.K.V.D. have accomplished not only what would be expected of a band undertaking such an endeavor, but the embodiment of everything we know and associate with dictatorship.
 When you listen to this, you are essentially living in a simulation of life under the iron fist of a totalitarian regime.
 This is what went through the minds of Soviets every single day under the force of Stalin, the minds of Germans herded this way and that under Hitler's whims, the soldiers forced to serve in the Chechen Wars, and by extension any other situation in which a normally free-spirited individual is dehumanized, locked into place, and shoved in all directions against their will by the hands of a God which can be seen, but not directly spoken to or touched.
 This is sonic oppression, plain and simple.